Azathothas/Stars/README.md

 - [onekey-sec/unblob](https://github.com/onekey-sec/unblob) – Extract files from any kind of container formats
 - [oppsec/Pinkerton](https://github.com/oppsec/Pinkerton) – 🕵️ Pinkerton is an JavaScript file crawler and secret finder tool developed in Python
 - [ortegaalfredo/aiTrans](https://github.com/ortegaalfredo/aiTrans) – Multi-language transpiler (source-to-source compiler) using AI
+- [owasp-dep-scan/blint](https://github.com/owasp-dep-scan/blint) – BLint is a Binary Linter to check the security properties, and capabilities in your executables.
+Since v2, blint is also an SBOM generator for binaries.
 - [p-fruck/python-contabo](https://github.com/p-fruck/python-contabo) – Fully featured Python wrapper for the Contabo API
 - [p0dalirius/GeoWordlists](https://github.com/p0dalirius/GeoWordlists) – GeoWordlists is a tool to generate wordlists of passwords containing cities at a defined distance around the client city.
 - [p0dalirius/RDWAtool](https://github.com/p0dalirius/RDWAtool) – A python script to extract information from a Microsoft Remote Desktop Web Access (RDWA) application